 Many attorneys don’t know the questions to ask or who to trust when it comes to law firm financing.
 And many traditional lenders will not even consider you if your firm is a personal injury, workers compensation, SSD or another contingency-based practice area.

-Join me for a free training webinar on Law Firm Finance for Contingency-Based Firms on Thursday, Feb.
-18, 2016 at 10 a.m.
-PT/1 p.m.
-ET.
-During this webinar, you will learn:
+Get the free training webinar on Law Firm Finance for Contingency-Based Firms, where you will learn:

 - The most important financial concepts and terms you need to know